DerekPascarella/UniversalDreamcastPatcher/README.md

 For example, a translation patch developer would supply the original retail disc image along with their modified one.
 Universal Dreamcast Patch Builder would analyze the two for changes and then automatically generate the DCP patch file.

-Furthermore, Universal Dreamcast Patch Builder includes options to apply additional modifications to IP.BIN, like enabling VGA mode, setting the game as region-free, or giving the game a custon name label.
+Furthermore, Universal Dreamcast Patch Builder includes options to apply additional modifications to IP.BIN, like enabling VGA mode, setting the game as region-free, or giving the game a custom name label.

 The steps for automatically creating a patch are as follows.